Furnace Fest

 In mid-2019, Johnson revived Furnace Fest and scheduled the fifth edition to take place from September 18–20, 2020.
 The official press release of the revived festival, along with news of the first confirmed band to be booked, Beloved, was announced on November 29, 2019.
 A Nashville, Tennessee-based limited liability company, Furnace Fest LLC, was formed on April 10, 2020, to control the legal interests of the festival.
 The new corporate structure is a four-way partnership divided between Johnny Grimes (based in Birmingham), Mike Ziemer (based in Dallas, Texas), Ryan Luther and Chad Johnson (both based in Nashville, Tennessee).
 On June 1, 2020, it was announced that the festival's fifth event had been postponed due to the COVID-19 pandemic, and most bands were automatically re-booked to perform at the rescheduled event, set to take place between May 14–16, 2021.
 By March 2021, the event had again been rescheduled, this time for September 24–26, 2021.
 The festival's sixth event took place from September 23–25, 2022.
 The final event of Furnace Fest was supposed to take place in October 2024 but in November 2024, Furnace Fest announced it would return in 2025.
-The Chariot is going to play 2026.